xavidop/alexa-nodejs-lambda-helloworld/CICD.md

 ### Validation tests

-These jobs will check the full system using the voice as input.
+These jobs will validate your Alexa Skill before submitting it to certification.
 Check the full explanation [here](docs/VALIDATIONTESTS.md).

 ### Store-artifacts